MeneerMathieu/player-frames/README.md

  2. Pick "Download ZIP"
  3. Done!
 No need to unzip anything.
 Just place it in your recourse pack folder

+How to get the items:
+ - On CK (two options):
+  1. Go to /p v WinnieTheDampoeh 2, you will see a whole row of item frames with the statues on them.
+Just middle click to grab one.
+  2. Import one from singleplayer
+ - On singleplayer:
+  1. use "/give @s flint{CustomModelData:YOUR ID}" to get the item.

 How to add a player:
   1. Go to assets/minecraft/models/item/flint.json
   2. Add this line: { "predicate": {"custom_model_data": NUMBER}, "model": "customplayer/PLAYERNAME"}, where PLAYERNAME is your playername in lowercase, number is the CustomModelData ID you want to give the statue.